 How much funding is available?

-Applicants can request between $5,000 - $250,000 per initiative.
+Applicants can request between $5,000 - $250,000 per year, per initiative.
 Applicants can apply for more than one initiative in the year.
 This could be a single-year initiative, or a multi-year initiative.
 Multi-year funding requests will only be available to applicants that have a track record of partnership with the WSCC or have received funding from the WSCC in the past.

-2025 Application Period
+2026 Application Period

-The Funding Program is open for applications from July 15, 2025.
+The Funding Program is open for applications from June 22, 2026.

-The application deadline is September 8, 2025.
+The application deadline is August 10, 2026.

 Step 1: Apply